GluuFederation/docs-gluu-server-prod/docs/source/authn-guide/thumbsignin.md

 ### Enable custom scripts for ThumbSignIn

-  1. Log into the Gluu admin dashboard -> Manage Custom Scripts -> Click "Add Custom Script Configuration" button
+  1. Log into the Gluu admin dashboard -> `Person Authentication Scripts` -> Click "Add Custom Script Configuration" button
   1. Add the custom ThumbSignIn interception script and select the "Enabled" option
   1. Add the following custom parameters and save the custom script configuration: